Lewis-Barton/south-wales-fitness/README.md

 ## GitHub Pages
 ---

-This project was developed using [VS Code text editor](https://code.visualstudio.com/) along side the [Live server by ritwick dey](https://ritwickdey.github.io/vscode-live-server/) extension, committed to git and pushed to GitHub using the [GitBash](https://git-scm.com/downloads) terminal.
+This project was developed using [VS Code text editor](https://code.visualstudio.com/) alongside the [Live server by ritwick dey](https://ritwickdey.github.io/vscode-live-server/) extension, committed to git and pushed to GitHub using the [GitBash](https://git-scm.com/downloads) terminal.

 To deploy this page to GitHub Pages from its [GitHub repository](https://github.com/Lewis-Barton/south-wales-fitness), the following steps were taken:

 1. Log into GitHub
 1. From the list of repositories on the screen, select **Lewis-Barton/south-wales-fitness**
 1. Select **Settings**, from the menu items near the top of the page.
-1. Select **Pages**, from the tab on the left hand side of the screen.
+1. Select **Pages**, from the tab on the left-hand side of the screen.
 1. Under the **Source** section, click the drop-down menu labelled **none** and select **Main**.
-1. On selecting Main Branch the page is automatically refreshed, and the website is now deployed.
+1. On selecting Main Branch, the page is automatically refreshed, and the website is now deployed.
 1. Go back to the **Pages** section to retrieve the link to the deployed website.

 [Back to Index](#index)
 ## How to run this project locally
 ---

-It is also possible to run this project on a local machine, in order to do this you would have to clone this project from GitHub.
+It is also possible to run this project on a local machine, in order to do this, you would have to clone this project from GitHub.
 There are multiple ways in which this can be completed, these have been outlined below.

 **Cloning with Git Bash**

 1. Follow this link to the [GitHub repository](https://github.com/Lewis-Barton/south-wales-fitness)
-1. Near the top of the page on the right hand side there will be a button labelled 'Code' click on this.
+1. Near the top of the page on the right-hand side there will be a button labelled 'Code' click on this.
-1. In the HTTPS section click the clip board on the right hand side to copy the URL.
+1. In the HTTPS section click the clip board on the right-hand side to copy the URL.
 1. Open [Git Bash]() on your machine.
 1. Change the working directory to the location where you want the repository to be cloned to.
 1. Type `git clone` then paste the URL copied from section 3 `git clone https://github.com/Lewis-Barton/south-wales-fitness.git`

-1. Press Enter and you local clone will begin downloading and be created onto your machine.
+1. Press Enter and your local clone will begin downloading and be created onto your machine.

 **GitHub Desktop**
 1. Follow this link to the [GitHub repository](https://github.com/Lewis-Barton/south-wales-fitness)
-1. Near the top of the page on the right hand side there will be a button labelled 'Code' click on this.
+1. Near the top of the page on the right-hand side there will be a button labelled 'Code' click on this.
 1. Below the HTTPS section there is an option labelled "Open with GitHub Desktop"
-1. If you have this installed it will open up the programme on your machine, if you follow the steps shown on the screen you will then have a copy of the repository on your machine.
+1. If you have this installed it will open the programme on your machine, if you follow the steps shown on the screen you will then have a copy of the repository on your machine.
 If you do not have the programme installed on your machine then clicking on this option will take you to the download section for GitHub Desktop, once this has been downloaded and installed it will continue setting up the repository to be copied to your machine locally.

 **Download and extract the zip directly from GitHub**
 1. Follow this link to the [GitHub repository](https://github.com/Lewis-Barton/south-wales-fitness)
-1. Near the top of the page on the right hand side there will be a button labelled 'Code' click on this.
+1. Near the top of the page on the right-hand side there will be a button labelled 'Code' click on this.
 1. At the bottom of this pop-out there is an option labelled "Download ZIP" press this button to download the full directory to your machine.
 1. Once the ZIP has been downloaded open it with your extractor of choice (7zip, WinRAR, etc.)
-1. If you drag and drop the folder inside of this it will have all of the files from the repository to be viewed/edited on your local machine.
+1. If you drag and drop the folder inside of this it will have all the files from the repository to be viewed/edited on your local machine.

 [Back to Index](#index)
 # **Credits**